gos-qs/python-guide/python-installation.md

  For python, it means that from CMD/Powershell/terminal you can type "python" or "python3" and enter a simple python scripting shell to run python commands.
 You can quit from this by executing 'quit()'.
 Python is really just an alternative shell script engine for converting high level text into low level machine instructions.
 Any IDE (Interactive Development Environment) like Jupyter, PyCharm, or Spyder that you use isn't necessary to run or write python code it just makes it easier.

-#### linux
+#### Debian based linux

 Use the apt repository.
 DO NOT link 'python' -> 'python3', because lots of legacy linux systems require that 'python' -> 'python2.7'.
 Either rely on venv (described later) to get the right python you intend or use the alternative command 'python3' everywhere.
-You can install older versions of python3.X using the deadsnakes repo.
+You can install older versions of python3.X using the [deadsnakes](https://github.com/deadsnakes) repository via github or by adding the apt repo with the command: 'sudo add-apt-repository ppa:deadsnakes/ppa'.

 ```shell
 sudo apt install python3
 ```

-#### OSX
+#### MacOS / OSX

 Use Homebrew.
 May require some linking after installing.
 DO NOT link 'python' -> 'python3', because lots of legacy OSX systems require that 'python' -> 'python2.7'.